hartkemd/ImageToPDF/README.md

 # ImageToPDF
-This Python app will convert JPG or PNG images to PDF documents.
+This Python app converts JPG or PNG images to PDF documents.<br>
+When multiple images are selected, each image is placed on a separate page within the PDF document.